 - Only steps away from the back porch of the main house, 3 private cottages are tucked away for the utmost guest privacy.
 The Garden Cottage, Conductor’s Quarters Cottage, and the Katy Tower Cottage.

-Our Smithville Texas Bed and Breakfast, built in 1909 by J.H.
-Chancellor, is a sentimental favorite of the people of Smithville and Bastrop County.
+Our History: The historic Katy House was built in 1909 by J.H.
+Chancellor who was a sentimental favorite of the people of Smithville and Bastrop County.
 The house is named for the old “Katy” railroad line (the Missouri Kansas & Texas Railroad) which was built in the area on its way to Houston and the Port of Galveston.

-Local folks still commonly refer to our landmark home as “Dr. Stephens’ House” after a well-known former owner, Dr. J.D.
+Local folks still commonly refer to this landmark home as “Dr. Stephens’ House” after a well-known former owner, Dr. J.D.
 Stephens.
 A railroad division surgeon who moved to Smithville in 1937, the doctor modified the first floor to serve as his clinic and housed a laboratory in the half-bathroom under the stairway.

-Starting in 2014, through much of 2015, the house went through many updates.
+Starting in 2014, through much of 2017, the house went through many updates.
 All rooms were painted and decorated in a “modern Texas” style.
 A new room, “The Thomas” was created and serves as an adjoining room to the Texas special.
 In 2016, the garage under the Conductor’s Quarters was converted into a new large guest room called The Garden Room, complete with kitchen and bathroom.

 The Katy House is located one block from historic Main Street.
-Smithville is between the towns of LaGrange and Bastrop, in Central Texas.